 - Crab Traps*

-*Gear licenses for crab traps and/or trawls can be purchased with the requirement of basic fishing license.
+*Gear licenses for crab traps, trawls and/or oyster tongs can be purchased with the requirement of basic fishing license.
 If a person wishes to utilize these gear types in the defined saltwater area, one must also possess a saltwater license.

 Military Recreational Licenses